Context

 The most important change isn’t that we can build faster.

-It’s that we can learn earlier — before momentum, budgets, or narratives lock us into a direction.
+It’s that we can learn earlier—before momentum, budgets, or narratives lock us into a direction.

+That shift doesn’t just change what gets built.
 It changes which questions we’re willing to ask in the first place.